 Whether or not my inspiration or intended message is apparent, it is viewers who decide how any work of art impacts them.
 An abstract painting can be experienced without preconceived opinions about what it should be.
-If it touches their heart, moves them to smile, brings them a sense of peacefulness, helps them see the beauty of the world in a new way, or otherwise transports or impacts them in a meaningful way, then they will have experienced it fully in their own unique way.
+If the art touches viewers’ hearts, moves them to smile, brings them a feeling of peacefulness, helps them see the beauty in the world, conveys a meaningful message or otherwise transports or affects them in a significant way, then they will have experienced it fully in their own unique way.